Antarctica & Patagonia Expedition (Southbound)

 Witness scenic landscapes filled with wildlife

-Your journey south along the Chilean coast will take you through the ruggedly beautiful island chains that make up the fjords of Magallanes Province.
+We’ll depart Puerto Natales in the morning as the tides and currents allow and sail through the White Narrows again.
+Then, your journey south along the Chilean coast will take you through the ruggedly beautiful, broken island chains of the fjords of Magallanes Province.
 Isolated islands and hidden bays create a rich haven for wildlife.

 Whether cruising aboard our small expedition boats or just out on deck, look out for colonies of Magellanic penguins, elephant seals, and various species of whale.
 You may also see majestic waterfalls along this dramatic and beautiful section of coastline.